lalrpop/lalrpop/doc/src/lexer_tutorial/004_external_lib.md

 }
 ```

-Now, we can build our rules:
+Finally, we can build our rules:

 ```rust
 pub Script: Vec<Box<ast::Statement>> = {